Oleh Medunytsia: Early life and career

-Oleh Viacheslavovych Medunytsia was born on 27 June 1971 in the city of Sumy, then under the Soviet Union.
+Oleh Viacheslavovych Medunytsia was born on 27 June 1971 in the city of Sumy, then in the Soviet Union.
 He studied at School № 20 in Sumy and the A. S. Makarenko Sumy State Pedagogical University, where he graduated in 1993 with a degree in geography and biology.
-He graduated from the National Academy for Public Administration. emphasizing Public Development Management.
+He graduated from the National Academy for Public Administration, with a focus on Public Development Management.
 Medunytsia was a leading member of the Revolution on Granite, participating in the hunger strike of students in Kyiv, Ukraine's capital, alongside other future People's Deputies.

 He worked as a teacher from 1993 to 1999.
 He founded Union Ukrainian Youth of Sumy Oblast (from 1991).
 He served as the head of the Ukrainian Youth Union Sumschyna from 1998–2000.
 He was the head of Sumy Oblast committee of youth organizations (1998).

 From 1994 to 1998 he was a deputy of the Sumy City Council.
 From 1994 to 2001 he was a member of the Congress of Ukrainian Nationalists.

 In 1999 he began working as the Head and Sub-head of Sumy Oblast Committee of Youth organizations.

 In 2000 and 2001 he was chairman of the executive committee of the Sumy regional organization of the Reforms and Order Party.

 He served as the head of the All Ukrainian Youth Public Organization Youth Nationalist Congress from 2002–2006.
 In 2005 he became the Deputy head of Sumy Oblast State Administration.
 During 2006–2008 he worked as head of information management and public relations of Chernshiv Region State Administration.
 He served as the subhead of Sumy Region State Administration 2008–2010.

-In 2010 he became the Head of Sumy Oblast Public organization Policy Analysis Committee.
+In 2010, he became the Head of Sumy Oblast Public organization Policy Analysis Committee.
 During 2010–2012 more than 340 state purchases were scrutinized in Sumy Region, leading to more than 40 court cases over the abuse of law of Ukraine.

 These cases included the building of a Regional mental health center, the purchase of medical equipment for this organization, corruption in road construction and excessive food costs at education establishments of Sumy Oblast.

 He is the author of numerous articles at home and in the central press.